joekir/joekir.github.io/_posts/2017-05-17-improvements-to-push-based-2FA.md

 - Veerless
 ---

-Over the past year I'd been digging into bi-directional 2FA for TOTP/HOTP style implementations (see [Veerless](https://veerless.josephkirwin.com/)).
-I did about it and since then I've been asked occasionally about my opinions on push-based 2FA solutions e.g. Duo Push or Okta Push.
+Over the past 6 months I researched bidirectional two-factor auth for TOTP/HOTP approaches (see [Veerless](https://veerless.josephkirwin.com/)).
+This year I spoke at a conference about it and since then I've been asked occasionally about my opinions on push-based 2FA solutions e.g. Duo Push or Okta Push.

-Henceforth in this post I'll refer to TOTP/HOTP style as "inline" and I'll refer to push-based/sms as "out-of-band".
+In the rest of this post I'll refer to TOTP/HOTP style as "inline" and I'll refer to push-based/sms as "out-of-band".
 As to me these are the 2 general classes of 2FA.

 ### Strengths of inline